hypertidy/lazyraster/README.md

 We can’t utilize the RasterIO level-of-detail functionality for non-GDAL sources.

-We can only access a single band.

 We can’t control the details of the data type.
+(This is WIP)

 ## GDAL